Mechanicsburg Area Senior High School: Musical Theatre

 MASH is well known in the mid-state area for its musical theatre department, which has been under the leadership of Eric Dundore for more than two decades.
 Dundore retired at the end of the 2013-14 school year and was replaced by his friend and colleague Gordon Kaslusky, who was the music and chorus teacher at Mechanicsburg Middle School.

 Athletics

 Varsity and junior varsity athletic activities are under the Pennsylvania Interscholastic Athletic Association.
-Currently, the district offers varsity and junior varsity opportunities in women's cheerleading, field hockey, and softball; men's baseball, football, lacrosse and wrestling; and men's and women's basketball, cross country, golf, soccer, swimming, tennis, track and field, volleyball and water polo.
-All athletics are paid for by the school district and do not require a "pay to play" fee, with the exceptions of men's lacrosse and men's/women's water polo, which were accepted as varsity sports in 2008 under such condition.
+Currently, the district offers varsity and junior varsity opportunities in girls cheerleading, field hockey, and softball; boys baseball, football, lacrosse and wrestling; and boys and girls basketball, cross country, golf, soccer, swimming, tennis, track and field, volleyball and water polo.
+All athletics are paid for by the school district and do not require a "pay to play" fee, with the exceptions of boys lacrosse and boys/girls water polo, which were accepted as varsity sports in 2008 under such condition.